farahkkh/farahkkh/README.md

 ## Disclaimer

-This website is created and maintained by me, and the views expressed here are solely my own and do not reflect those of [Your University Name] or any other organization.
+This website is created and maintained by me, and the views expressed here are solely my own and do not reflect those of my university or any other organization.